exercism/v3/docs/concept-exercises.md

 **Purpose:** Provide more information about the concept(s) for a student to learn from.

 Once the student completes the exercise they will be shown this file, which should provide them with a summary of what the exercise aimed to teach.
 If the exercise introduced new syntax, syntax samples should be included.

-This document can also link to any additional resources that might be interesting to the student in the context of the exercise.
+This document can also link to any additional resources that might be interesting to the student in the context of the exercise, such as:

+- Popular usages for a feature
+- Performance characteristics and memory usage
+- Alternative approaches addressed in other exercises
+- Common pitfalls in a feature's use (e.g. casual use of multiple threads)
+- Similar features with which the concept may be confused
+- Limitations on use that may catch out the unsuspecting developer

+Please provide source references/links and/or justification where appropriate.

 For more information, watch [this video][video-docs-after.md] and check [this example after.md file][docs-after.md].